-The New York Education and Training Voucher Program is a federally-funded, state-administered program designed to help youth who were in foster care.
-Students may receive up to $5000 a year for qualified school related expenses.
+The New York Education and Training Voucher Program is a federally-funded, state-administered program designed to help youth who were in U.S. foster care.
+Students may receive up to $5,000 a year for qualified school related expenses.

 Funding is limited and available on a first-come, first-served basis to eligible students.
 Applicants must complete the ETV application which includes documentation each semester that is sent directly from the school to ETV confirming enrollment, the cost of attendance (COA) and unmet need.

-- Foster care youth, including persons in need of supervision (PINS) and juvenile delinquents who are in the custody of a local department of social services; and
+- Foster care youth, including persons in need of supervision (PINS) and those who are in the custody of the juvenile justice system; and

 - Former foster youth who have not yet attained the age of 21 years who are eligible for services under the Chafee Foster Care Independence Program; and

-- Youth adopted from foster care at age 16 and older; and
+- Youth adopted from U.S. foster care at age 16 and older; and

 - Youth who are currently in the custody of the Office of Children and Family Services and placed in a non-secure or voluntary agency (Title IV-E facility); and